2a) Honeycomb Holstein Model

 G_0τ = similar(G) # G(0,τ)

-# Initialize diagonostic parameters to asses numerical stability.
+# Initialize diagnostic parameters to asses numerical stability.

 δG = zero(logdetG)